 I’ve made this model both for display purposes and for R/C enhusiasts.
 There are two separate file packs for each purpose.
 Display model is approximately 21cms long to fit most 3d printers.
 Surely it can be enlarged as you wish if you have a large enought printer.
 The RC model consists of a shell and dive-rudder planes.
 It is approximately 1 meters long and has 1mm thickness.

-Continue reading for more renderings and STL file for 3d printing.
+Continue reading for more renderings and the HI-REZ STL files for 3d printing.

-And this is a 3d printable model of the submarine.
-Continue reading for more information and STL files for printing.
+Continue reading for more information and STL files

 Continue reading for more renderings, information and STL files for 3d printing.